bitlayer-org/bitlayer-org.github.io/docs/YBTCFamily/YBTC/introducing-ybtc.md

 # Introducing YBTC

-YBTC is a trust-minimized bridged Bitcoin engineered for maximum security, serving as the core asset in Bitlayer's Bitcoin DeFi roadmap.
+A next-generation, trust-minimized Bitcoin-pegged asset.
+Positioned as the future of Bitcoin within the DeFi ecosystem in multiple blockchains.

 - **Trust-Minimized Minting**: YBTC can only be minted through the official [Bitlayer BitVM Bridge](https://bitvmbridge.bitlayer.org/home).
 This bridge is built on the BitVM2 paradigm, inheriting its trust-minimized properties.
 - **Native Multi-Chain Asset**: Leveraging the bridge's advanced architecture, YBTC is designed as a multi-chain asset.
 Support begins with Ethereum and will expand to other blockchains, including: